 William Alexander did not remain a widower for long.
 In 1862 he married Anne Hempson.

 The Hempsons were from the Suffolk-Essex border.
 Anne’s father John Hempson farmed about 200 acres of land at Ramsey in Essex, just outside the port of Harwich.
 In 1818 he married Lydia Davey of Bures St Mary Suffolk.
 Lydia brought some property to the marriage as her dowry: three cottages, and two tenements in the village of Great Oakley, all of which were rented out to tenants, at least in the 1830s.
 John and Lydia lived at Hill House in Ramsey.
-They had three daughters - Lydia, Anne and Mary - and then two sons - George and Amis.
-I can’t find a baptism record for Anne Hempson but from her replies to census officials down the years, she must have been born in 1820 or 1821.
+They had three daughters - Lydia, Anne and Mary - and three sons – John Amis, George and Amis.
+Anne Hempson was born on 6 October 1820.

 Anne’s younger sister Mary Hempson left home quite young - in 1847 she married John Charles Garrad, a businessman from Colchester.
 John Garrad died childless in 1865 and left Mary rather well-off.
 She was often abroad in the decades afterwards and it was Anne and Lydia who seem to have been closer as sisters, throughout their lives.

-John Hempson died in 1856 and the family broke up.
-Anne’s brother Amis and his wife Sarah Ann took over the farm.
-Amis became a noted breeder of shorthorn cattle.
-He also served on the Essex Chamber of Agriculture and on the local Board of Guardians where he seems to have been considered the local expert on rates and rates assessment.
-Anne’s mother and her two unmarried daughters moved to Bures in Suffolk where Lydia Hempson senior had grown up, though Anne was not at home with the two Lydias on the day of the 1861 census.
+John Hempson died in 1856 and the family went their separate ways.
+Anne’s brothers John Amis, and Amis, were both well-to-do farmers and livestock breeders; John Amis was also in business as a maltster, Amis was a member of his local Poor Law Board.
+Amis and his wife Sarah Ann took over John Hempson’s farm at Ramsey.
+John Amis Hempson and his wife Mary Charlotte moved to Erwarton in Suffolk and lived in Erwarton Hall in Suffolk.
+They may have moved in by 1858, when the Hall (originally built in 1575) was partially rebuilt.
+Anne’s mother and her two unmarried daughters moved to Bures in Suffolk where Lydia Hempson senior had grown up.
+Anne was not at home with the two Lydias on the day of the 1861 census.
 She was visiting family friends - barrister James Cockle, his wife Adelaide, and their two daughters.
-The Cockles were living at 76 Cambridge Terrace Paddington but James had been born in Great Oakley Essex and Adelaide in Walton Suffolk.
+The Cockles were living at 76 Cambridge Terrace Paddington but they both had family in Essex and Suffolk: James had been born in Great Oakley Essex and Adelaide in Walton Suffolk.

 William Alexander Ayton was also in London on the day of the 1861 census, staying at a hotel in Paddington.
 I have no idea how he and Anne Hempson met, but they might have met at this time - April 1861 - through the Cockles.
 They were married in Ramsey in the autumn of 1862.
 In 1863 Anne’s sister Lydia also married the vicar of a country parish - Mortimer Manley, vicar of Rainham in Essex.